gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 For this tutorial, you will need:

 - the Helm (v3) commandline tool (see https://helm.sh/docs/intro/install/)
+  - your helm version should be at least `3.7` legacy commands can be found in the details
 - [OPTIONAL] an OCI compatible registry (e.g. GCR or Harbor)
 - a Kubernetes Cluster (better use two different clusters: one which Landscaper runs in and one that NGINX gets installed into)